mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 This function (called pack_S3 by the reference code) converts a trinary polynomial into a byte string.

-This function takes the n-1 coefficients in sets of 5; it converts each coefficient into the values 0, 1 or 2.
+This function takes the n-1 coefficients in sets of 5; it converts the five coefficients c0, c1, c2, c3, c4 into the values 0, 1 or 2.
-This it sums up the coefficients as c0 + 3*c1 + 9*c2 + 27*c3 + 81*c4, and then stores that value in the byte string.
+This it sums up the coefficients as c0 + 3*c1 + 9*c2 + 27*c3 + 81*c4, and then stores that value as the next byte in the byte string.

 If the last set of 5 is incomplete (which will happen if n-1 is not a multiple of 5), then the higher missing coefficients are assumed to be zero.

 Now, if the polynomial happens to not be trinary, then it doesn't matter what byte we store; we need to store some value, and this code still needs to be constant time.
 The reason we don't care is this happens only on decryption failure (someone handed us an invalid ciphertext); in that case, the value of the hash will end up being ignored.
+Of course, no matter what the coefficient is, this still needs to be done in constant time.

-This output of this function will be used only for hashing, hence there is 	no need of an inverse function.
+This output of this function will be used only for hashing, hence there is no need for an inverse function.

 # NTRU Encryption